+The HE field is set to 0 to indicate a VHT NDP Announcement frame and is set to 1 to indicate an HE variant VHT NDP Announcement frame.(#11914, 11117)

 The Sounding Dialog Token Number subfield in the Sounding Dialog Token field contains a value selected by the beamformer to identify the VHT NDP Announcement frame.

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 11117):

-The HE NDP Announcement uses the same Frame Control subtype as the VHT NDP Announcement.
+The HE NDP Announcement frame is the HE variant of the VHT NDP Announcement frame.(#11117).
 The frame format of the HE NDP Announcement frame is shown in Figure 9-51a (HE NDP Announcement frame format).